ddevault/srutils/README.md

 a variety of tasks, such as resetting your subreddit settings to defaults, copying one subreddit to another, or taking backups of your subreddits.

+Subreddit Utilities is powered by [RedditSharp](https://github.com/SirCmpwn/RedditSharp), my .NET library for working with the Reddit API.

 [Download Latest Version](http://sircmpwn.github.com/srutils/srutil.exe)

 ## How to use